Disaster Restoration Tips for Residents

 Water damaged building interiors provide a prime environment for the growth and reproduction of mold and mildew.
 Mold relies on dead or decaying organic matter for food.
 Favorite foods for bacteria and mold are cellulose-based building material such as drywall, wood, and any soiled surface.
 Synthetic carpet fibers do not support microbial growth but the soils attached to these fibers do.
 These factors, coupled with a warm humid environment, are ideal for reproduction.
 Bacteria and mold can be hazardous to your health and may cause allergic reactions, arthritis, puffy eyes, chronic cough, rheumatism, asthma, depression, and headaches.

 Breathing & Electrical Hazards Associated with Fire Damage

-Structures that have been affected by fire damage may have strong, potentially toxic, odors.
+Structures affected by fire damage may have strong, potentially toxic, odors.
 Be sure to never enter a smoking or smoldering area without the proper breathing equipment.
-Fires can also compromise the building or home's electrical systems presenting serious electrical hazards.
-Do not attempt to unplug burned appliances or equipment unless you are certain that the power has been shut-off.
+Fires can also compromise the building or home's electrical systems, presenting serious electrical hazards.
+Do not attempt to unplug burned appliances or equipment unless you are certain the power has been shut off.
 Failure to do so could cause electrical shock.

 Residual water damage from fire fighting will add to the damage as mentioned above, creating health concerns.
 There may be fallen debris containing sharp surfaces and slip hazards.
 Emergency restoration services may be necessary to stabilize the structure, make it safe for occupancy and restoration, and mitigate against further damage.